Tag: stick control

 Short Answer

-High sticking occurs when a player makes contact with an opponent using a stick raised above normal shoulder height.
+High sticking is a penalty that occurs when a player’s stick makes contact with an opponent above shoulder height.

 Full Explanation